Peripheral artery disease

 In 2015, about 155 million people had PAD worldwide.
 It becomes more common with age.
 In the developed world, it affects about 5.3% of 45- to 50-year-olds and 18.6% of 85- to 90-year-olds.
 In the developing world, it affects 4.6% of people between the ages of 45 and 50 and 15% of people between the ages of 85 and 90.
 PAD in the developed world is equally common among men and women, though in the developing world, women are more commonly affected.
-In 2015 PAD resulted in about 52,500 deaths, which is an increase from the 16,000 deaths in 1990.
+In 2015, PAD resulted in about 52,500 deaths, which is an increase from the 16,000 deaths in 1990.

 Signs and symptoms

-The signs and symptoms of peripheral artery disease are based on the part of the body that is affected.
+The signs and symptoms of peripheral artery disease are based on the affected body part.
 About 66% of patients affected by PAD either do not have symptoms or have atypical symptoms.
-The most common presenting symptom is intermittent claudication, which causes pain and severe cramping when walking or exercising.
-The pain is usually located in the calf muscles of the affected leg and relieved by rest.
-This occurs because during exercise the muscles of the leg need more oxygen.
-Normally, the arteries would be able to increase the amount of blood flow and therefore increase the amount of oxygen going to the exercised leg.
-However, in PAD, the artery is unable to respond appropriately to the increased demand for oxygen by the muscles, as a result, the leg muscles are overly saturated with lactic acid, resulting in pain of the muscle that only goes away with rest.
+The most common presenting symptom is intermittent claudication (IC), which typically refers to lower extremity skeletal muscle pain that occurs during exercise.
+IC presents when there is insufficient oxygen delivery to meet the metabolic requirements of the skeletal muscles.
+IC is a common manifestation of peripheral arterial disease (PAD).
+The pain is usually located in the calf muscles of the affected leg and is relieved by rest.
+This occurs because during exercise, the muscles require more oxygen.
+Normally, the arteries would be able to increase the amount of blood flow and therefore increase the amount of oxygen going to the exercised muscle.
+However, in PAD, the artery cannot respond appropriately to the increased muscular demand for oxygen.
+Therefore, the muscles are deprived of oxygen, leading to muscle pain that subsides with rest.